MaximilianHanussek/BOOTABLE/README.md

 <pre>sh run_benchmarks.sh</pre>

 ### 5. Using Ansible
+This guide assumes that you have Ansible already installed and are familiar with it.
+The playbook has been tested with Ansible version 2.7.2 and is made for Redhat/Centos operating systems.
+In prinicpal the installation should work the same for other operating systems like Ubuntu but has not been tested yet.
+Especially the packages to install maybe have to be renamed.

+The first step to use the playbook is to clone or download the BOOTABLE github repository.
+You will find everything regarding ansible in the directory `ansible` outgoing from the BOOTABLE repository root directory.
+Currently everything will be installed under the directory `/home/centos/` if you do not have this user/directory you can create it or wait until we have made the ansible script more flexible.
+Further you might need root/sudo access for the GROMACS tool to install some things in `/usr/local/`.
+We will also fix this in an upcoming version that no specific rights are needed at all.

+The configuration of the hosts is done via the `inventory` file which includes a template which you have to fill out.

+<pre>;[BOOTABLE]
+bootable_machine ansible_host=<REMOTE_IP> ansible_user=<REMOTE_USER> ansible_ssh_private_key_file=</path/to/ssh/key></pre>

+- REMOTE_IP: Here you have to specifiy the IP of the machine where you want to install BOOTABLE via the ansible playbook

 ## Start Benchmarks
 In order to start a benchmark just stay in the BOOTABLE root directory and run the `run_benchmarks.sh` script.